(EUROPE from 501 to 1212 -- continued)

 Growing towns and intellectuality | Decline of Muslim Power in Spain | William of Normandy Defeats the Anglo-Saxons | English Kings and Resistance in Wales and Scotland | Europe and the First Crusade | Knights, Chivalry, Sadism and Impulsiveness | More Crusades and Heretics, 1144 to 1212

-The downside of population growth was that towns were often densely packed with people, with no sewers, rain turning dirt streets into mud, and diseases spreading more rapidly than it did where people were less densely distributed.
-With the spread of diseases, more people in towns died than were born, the town populations being continuously replenished by migrations from the countryside.
+The downside of the population growth that accompanied an increase in food was that towns were often densely packed with people, with no sewers, rain turning dirt streets into mud and diseases spreading more rapidly than it did where people were less densely distributed.
+With the spread of diseases, more people in towns might die than were born, but the populations of these towns were replenished by migrations from the countryside.

 A part of the rising population and increase in trade was an increase in people moving around.
 Merchants were seeking customers in more distant places.
 Nobles were traveling more from one of their estates to another.
 Clerics wandered in search of learning or to a place to begin an ascetic life.
 Young men went to Reims to study philosophy and some to Spain to study math.
 The roads of Europe were also traveled by peasants looking for land on which to settle.
 And on the road might be refugees from war, part-time soldiers or part-time bandits.